 Most review sites have procedures for removing inflammatory or fraudulent reviews but this is a tedious and cumbersome process.
 If you are unable to have this type of review deleted, follow the same guidelines as above and find a polite and professional way to respond with the intention of diffusing the review.

 While some businesses may choose to ignore their reviews, reviews are not going away anytime soon.
 Staying on top of reviews is important but it is also time consuming.
 If a business is unable to monitor reviews and budget allows for it, there are professional and reputable reputation management companies that can help increase the volume and quality of authentic reviews.
-These companies are also more likely to have experience and success with removal of fraudulent reviews.
-Benefits and services offered by such companies will be covered in a future article.
+These companies are also more likely to have experience and success with removal of fraudulent reviews but be sure to use a reputable company when embarking on this route.

 Until next time,… Stay Cyber Safe!